rtwindsurfing/rtwindsurfing.github.io/index.md

 There are not many things more distressing than watching a windsurfer newbie struggle on the wrong equipment.
-Buying the wrong equipment is not only expensive, it will also severely spoil your fun and make progress a painfully slow
+Buying the wrong equipment is not only expensive but it will also severely spoil your fun on the water Andrew I make progress a painfully slow
 process if not impossible.

 Part of the fun of learning to windsurf is learning